vrchatapi/vrchatapi.github.io/UserAPI/CurrentUserDetails.md

 statusDescription | string | TODO
-acceptedTOSVersion | int | last accepted TOS version, used to check if needs to re-accept steamDetails | `SteamDetails` | If the user is a steam user this is his steam details hasLoggedFromClient | bool | logged from the client homeLocation | string | TODO tags | array of string | the user [tags](UserAPI/Tags.md) developerType | enum as string | the user type
+acceptedTOSVersion | int | last accepted TOS version, used to check if needs to re-accept steamDetails | `SteamDetails` | If the user is a steam user this is his steam details hasLoggedInFromClient | bool | logged from the client homeLocation | string | TODO tags | array of string | the user [tags](UserAPI/Tags.md) developerType | enum as string | the user type